Average Handle Time: Strategies for Improving AHT in Your Call Center

 What is Average Handle Time (AHT)?

-Average Handle Time a.k.a.
-AHT is a key performance indicator in call centers that measures the average duration of a complete customer interaction.
+Average Handle Time (also known as AHT ) is a key performance indicator in call centers that measures the average duration of a complete customer interaction.
 Average handle time consists of three main components, talk time, hold time, and post-call work.
 Together these components of AHT capture the entire service process from start to finish.

 This is the actual duration of conversation between the agent and the customer.
 It's a direct measure of how long an agent spends addressing the customer’s concerns.